00xBADC0DE/lb/README.md

 # lb -- Luke's Blog Script | 00xBADC0DE

 Blogs and RSS feeds in less than 100 lines of shell script, actually, right now, less than 80.  `lb` stands for whatever.
 Maybe "Luke's blog", maybe "lightweight blog", maybe "less bloat", doesn't matter that much.
+This fork works great on mobile devices.
+A minified CSS version is also added to improve your score on PageInsights.
+This blog is extremely fast, even on low-budget hosts.
+A 100% score should be attainable.

 [Video Showcase](https://www.youtube.com/watch?v=S1WQlr42xDM)